 The town centre is extremely pretty with lots of colourful buildings, churches, shops, bars and restaurants.
 I stayed in a beautiful hotel with spectacular views of the coast.
 Seeing the whole coast sparkle at night is something special.

 You will see lots of colourful villas painted in pastel shades perched on the limestone cliffs of Maratea’s coastline.
 Many wealthy people have built their homes here and I can see why.
 It is also very tranquil and unspoilt.

 You can find all these places in my blog.
 I have described them in more detail in other posts and attached pictures and videos.
 Sometimes words cannot describe these places.
+You can read about my other tour here.
 There is still so much more to see in Calabria so sign up and follow me around Calabria.